Iran Aseman Airlines Flight 3704: Accident

 The aircraft was operating a domestic scheduled passenger flight from Iranian capital Tehran Mehrabad International Airport to Yasuj Airport in Yasuj, the capital of Kohgiluyeh and Boyer-Ahmad Province in southwest Iran.
 The flight was supposed to take about 50 minutes.
-It was operated by Iran Aseman Airlines, the third largest airline in Iran.
 It took off from Tehran with 60 passengers and 6 crew members on 18 February 2018 at about 04:35 UTC.

 At 05:49 UTC, as Flight 3704 approached Yasuj, the flight crew asked the meteorological information in Yasuj.
 Yasuj Tower later informed Flight 3704 about the weather condition and mentioned that the final approach path was clear.
 The flight later was cleared to descent to FL170 by Tehran and was handed over to Yasuj on 05:53 UTC.

 The crew stated that they would continue the approach with FL150.
 At 05:55, the crew reported that they were 25 miles from the destination airport.
 Yasuj Tower then told the pilot about the updated condition in Yasuj, stating that clouds were slowly moving to the south.
 Four minutes later, Yasuj asked the flight again and the crew responded that they failed to receive the signal of Distance Measuring Equipment (DME) from their navigational device.
 The crew then checked about the weather condition in the area again.

 At 06:04 UTC, Yasuj Tower lost communication contact with Flight 3704.
 Attempts had been made to re-establish communication with the aircraft but failed.

 According to flight tracking website Flightradar24, the last signal from the aircraft was received just before 05:56 UTC, descending from an altitude of 16975 ft.